Price’s Law states that the square root of the number of people in a domain do 50% of the work. What this means is:

 - How do you recognise the key people driving your business?

 - How do you retain the key people?

 - How do you ensure these key people are not resentful?

 - How do you spot the people underperforming?

 - How do you break Price’s Law?
 And increase the proportion of people doing the work?

 I certainly think Performance Management will play a big part in solving some of these challenges, and this will include Goal Setting, 1-on-1’s, 360 reviews etc. as these systems will provide visibility on the performers and under performers.

 The spotlight should not just been on non-managerial employees though.
 I think you’ve got to assume that a lack of engagement by some people is not due to their desire to not engage and work hard, it’s due to poor management of human talent.

-Evaluating a manager’s ability to manage as well as a non-managerial reportees ability to perform is essential.
+Evaluating a manager’s ability to manage as well as a non-managerial reportees ability to perform is essential – especially in an agile working environment.
 Are your leaders any good at leading, motivating, mentoring, educating, and hopefully rarely, holding to account and policing?
 Or is the opposite true?